ahandsel/articles/kintone-tool-app-field-code-table/kintone-field-code-table-en.md

 ## TL;DR

-[kintone-tool-app-field-code-table.js](https://github.com/ahandsel/articles/blob/master/kintone-tool-app-field-code-table/kintone-tool-app-field-code-table.js) is a bookmarklet that outputs a markdown table with the field name, field code, and field type for all fields in a Kintone App.
+[kintone-tool-app-field-code-table.js](https://github.com/ahandsel/articles/tree/main/kintone-tool-app-field-code-table/kintone-tool-app-field-code-table.js) is a bookmarklet that outputs a markdown table with the field name, field code, and field type for all fields in a Kintone App.

 Here is a quick demo of the bookmarklet in action:
 ![https://dev-to-uploads.s3.amazonaws.com/uploads/articles/23xll66f1zne2rrw5zdu.gif](kintone-field-code-table-demo.gif)

-## Outline
+## Table of Contents <!-- omit in toc -->

 * [TL;DR](#tldr)
 * [Initial Setup - Add the Bookmarklet](#initial-setup---add-the-bookmarklet)